 - Ask your local newspaper to write a feature article on issues facing people with facial difference.
 If you’d like, we can help provide information to the writer.

 - Talk to your cleft palate/craniofacial team about how you can help.
 They may know of local family support needs or activities, other awareness campaigns, or political advocacy efforts that would benefit from your volunteer time.

-- Hold a local fundraising activity to support the Cleft Palate Foundation so families new to cleft care can continue to benefit from our publications, referrals, and support.
-We’ve received generous contributions from golf tournaments, dance contests, bake sales, birthday parties, lemonade stands, beauty pageants… and the list goes on!
-Let’s make your idea for a fundraiser happen!
+- Hold a local fundraising activity to support the American Cleft Palate-Craniofacial Association so families new to cleft care can continue to benefit from our publications, referrals, and support.
+We’ve received generous contributions from golf tournaments, dance contests, bake sales, birthday parties, lemonade stands, beauty pageants, and more.
+Let’s make your idea for a fundraiser happen.

-Thank you for volunteering with the Cleft Palate Foundation!
+Thank you for volunteering with the ACPA Family Services.